AndrewTheM/DevHivemind-Platform/README.md

-# Blog Platform "The Hivemind"
+# "Dev Hivemind" - Platform for Knowledge Sharing and Publishing

 **Distributed .NET Application**

 Based on microservice architecture.
-Containerized with Docker Compose.
+Containerized via Docker Compose.
 Uses IdentityServer4 as identity provider.
 Integrates Azure Cognitive Services for AI functionality.
+Implements a recommender system with Python/PyTorch.

 To run, execute the following commands with Docker CLI: